bosterholz/cloudcourse/index.md

 ./nextflow run hello
 ```
 Shorter than you expected?
 Yes, because we are a lazy bunch and cheated a little bit.
 Without a "hello" script in the same directory,
 Nextflow looked for a corresponding script on its github account.
-There it found something, checked it out using the integrated git module and started it locally.
+There it found something, cloned it using the integrated git module and started it locally.
 What you see are the results for running this script:

 ```groovy
 #!/usr/bin/env nextflow